Go to top of page

 Supporting early childhood development guide: communication skills and general knowledge

-• help understand demographic factors that may be making a difference
+• consider demographic factors that may be making a difference

 SA AEDC State Coordinator